The Thoth Tarot- 2 of Swords-PEACE & The Night Sun Tarot-2 of Swords:

 As mentioned, Chokmah (Wisdom), is a fiery energy state of Conscious; a Yodic- Will to Force.
 We all know what heat, water and air combined can do on Earth, from nice breezes to horrifying tornadoes and hurricanes.
 Hence, heat, water and air combine to make weather that can change with little notice.
-Thus, this suite of swords, which governs all intellectual manifestations (Mind over matter), is at best always complicated and at least disordered.
+Thus, this suite of swords, which governs all intellectual manifestations (Mind over matter and/or psychosomatic), is at best always complicated and at least disordered.
 Even thought this is the best balanced of the Swords suit, it is also a balance most paradoxical and subject to change more than any other suit.

 In the Thoth Tarot, the 2 of Swords, shows two Swords of equal strength, crossed; they are combine by a fragile 5 petal blue rose.
-The Blue Rose represents the Gnostic Sophia (Greek for-Wisdom), and the Qabalistic Binah, the Great Mother of Wisdom (Female aspect of Chokma), whose harmonizing influence, plus that of Libra, compounds the latent antagonism of the Suit of Swords.
+The Blue Rose represents the Gnostic Sophia, and the Qabalistic Binah- the Great Mother of Wisdom (Female aspect of Chokma), whose harmonizing influence, plus that of Libra, compounds the latent antagonism of the Suit of Swords.
 The pinwheel shaped white rays, are in a geometrical pattern that emphasizes the harmonic equilibrium of the 2.
 Peace is about the best word used to describe this harmonic, but it is supported by a fragile wisdom.
-The affirmation of balance is the cross of light made of pin wheel like forms that imply a balance of active energy
+The affirmation of balance is the cross of light made of pin wheel like forms that imply a precarious balance of active energy

-The both the 2 of Swords tarot cards in this comparison, have 2 swords crossed, emphasizing peace after conflict.
+Both the 2 of Swords tarot cards in this comparison, have 2 swords crossed, emphasizing peace after conflict.
 The Thoth Tarot 2 of Swords, implies that peace is being produced by the Blue Sophia-the Goddess of Wisdom (The Qabalah's-Chokmah), represented by the blue five petaled Rose in the Center that represents the harmonizing influence of the Mother Sophia/Wisdom.
 The Blue Rose produces white rays that produce geometric symbols of equilibrium.
 Whereas, the Night Sun also shows, in the background, geometric symbols of equilibrium, it uses the World Egg, as the symbol for the Goddess.

 The Wisdom of the Blue Sophia -Gnostic Greek name of the Goddess Mother---later became the Blue Madonna of the Christian sects, momentarily dispels the antagonism and all is a strained peace for the moment.